Tags › Denial of Service

 Published on Oct 29, 2021 in freeswitch, voip security, conferences, denial of service

-We tell the story behind the latest FreeSWITCH advisories and how it all came together one sleepless night in April 2021 so that we ended up with 4 vulnerabilities that needed reporting.
-And then, one more vulnerability found due to a bug in our own software, SIPVicious PRO.
-We explain how these flaws were discovered, reported, fixed and what we ultimately learned through this process.
+The story behind our FreeSWITCH advisories and how one sleepless night led to 4 vulnerabilities that needed reporting, plus one more found due to a bug in our own software.
+We explain how these flaws were discovered, reported, fixed and what we ultimately learned.…

 Published on Oct 25, 2021 in freeswitch, voip security, conferences, denial of service